 You can download a Free Trial version that is unlimited for 30 days, there after it reverts to a Free 100 Sensor Version.

-Nagios offers a complete ping monitoring service, which includes reach-ability stats and packet loss information for all networked devices.
+Nagios offers a complete ping and Network monitoring service, which includes reach-ability stats and packet loss information for all networked devices.